 The university also encourages study abroad.
-Interested students are invited to contact faculty in departments relevant to their majors and interests for help in deciding on a study abroad option appropriate for their needs.
+Interested students are invited to contact the Study Abroad Coordinator or faculty in departments relevant to their majors and interests for help in deciding on a study abroad option appropriate for their needs.
 Financial Aid opportunities for study abroad are available.